ubernostrum/django-registration/docs/faq.rst

 **What versions of Django and Python are supported?**

-    As of django-registration |version|, Django 1.8, 1.9, and 1.10
+    As of django-registration |release|, Django 1.8, 1.9, and 1.10
     are supported, on Python 2.7, 3.3 (Django 1.8 only), 3.4 and
     3.5.
 Although Django 1.8 supported Python 3.2 at initial release, Python 3.2 is now at its end-of-life and django-registration no longer supports it.

-    It is expected that django-registration |version| will work without modification on Python 3.6 once it is released.
+    It is expected that django-registration |release| will work without modification on Python 3.6 once it is released.

 **I found a bug or want to make an improvement!**